pheymann/artie/README.md

 ```

 ### Providers
-Providers select a single elements randomly on every `next` from an underlying
+Providers select a single element randomly on every `next` from an underlying
 data set.

-To select the next element you have to determine the provide by is **id**:
+To select the next element you have to determine the provide by its **id**:

 ```Scala
 // for a scalar value